-Do I really need sunscreen every day?
+Do I really need to wear sunscreen every day?
 Even in winter?
 When it’s raining?
 When I’m inside all day?

-Sunscreen is your first line of defence against damaging UVA (mostly aging) and UVB (mostly burning) rays.
-Physical (mineral) and chemical (organic) Sunscreen work mainly by absorbing UV rays and converting them to a safe level of heat before they impact your skin.
+Sunscreen is your first line of defense against damaging UVA and UVB rays.
+Both mineral and chemical sunscreens work mainly by absorbing UV rays and converting them to a safe level of heat before they impact your skin.

 UVA rays can penetrate windows and clouds, so even when you’re sitting in that office, in your car, on a plane—wear sunscreen!